aglee/ModeTrainer/README.md

 - Focus on the characteristic intervals that define each mode
 - Practice with different root frequencies to avoid memorizing absolute pitch
 - Listen for the overall "flavor" or mood of each mode rather than individual notes
-- Use the intervallic patterns (Ascending/Descending by Thirds) to hear modes in a different context
+- Use the intervallic patterns (Thirds Ascending/Thirds Descending) to hear modes in a different context
 - Enable randomization options as you become more confident to increase difficulty

 Happy practicing!